gilesjohn/swf-client/README.md

 # swf-client
-Spotify with Friends HTML5 client.
-Spotify with Friends allows users to sync their spotify playback with other users.
+SWF HTML5 client.
+SWF allows users to sync their spotify playback with other users.